pepkit/pepspec/docs/looper/developer-tutorial/writing-a-pipeline-interface.md

 Dry run, not submitted
 ```

-Notice how the usa sample file size is listed as near 0Gb.
+But wait!
+The usa sample file size is listed as 0Gb.
 Why is it not recognizing the true size of the input file?
 There is one more thing we need to do.